yongjiguan/guan-academic-hompage/content/en/home/teaching.md

   certificate_url = ""
   date_start = "2014-09-01"
   date_end = "2015-01-15"
-  description = "This is my second teaching on **Principle of Communication** as a teaching assistant in my first year of B.S.
+  description = "This is my first teaching on **Principle of Communication** as a teaching assistant in my first year of B.S.
 My job duties included checking and solving students' homework."

 [[item]]
   organization = "School of Information Science and Engineering, Lanzhou Univesity"